chutified/commodity-prices/README.md

 ## Usage
 ### GetCommodity:
-GetCommodity responds immediately to the request and uses the latest data.
+GetCommodity responds immediately to the request with the latest updated data.

-__CommodityRequest__ only needs the name of the commodity, options are <a href="https://github.com/chutified/commodity-prices#supported-commodities">commodities</a>.
+__CommodityRequest__ requires only the name of the commodity, options are <a href="https://github.com/chutified/commodity-prices#supported-commodities">commodities</a>.
 ```proto
 message CommodityRequest {
     string Name = 1;